lagom/ibm-integration-examples/lagom-eventstore-example/README.md

 2. Bring the UI of IBM Project EventStore to the foreground, click on the cog at the top right corner and select `Quit`.

-Press "Enter" in the console running the Lagom development environment to stop the service.

 ## Next steps

 To understand more about how Lagom can be configured to work with IBM Project EventStore, review the following files in this project's source code: